computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 >>Case Study: Lana Del Rey.
 [Her claim to fame being that she found someone else to do it.](https://thenewinquiry.com/the-fake-as-more/)

-Ines finds it necessary to retain an element of the undiscovered.
+Ines finds it necessary to retain an element of the undiscovered. *"Whoever said," the scientist Lina demands of her humanist friend, "that a life has to have meaning?*